malyaban1/image-recognition/README.md

 # image-recongnition
-The project will be focused on image segmentation
+The project will be focused on image segmentation.
+Our first task will be to apply simple CNN.